-ID Mitigation EC-4.01 Potable water samples will be collected every two weeks and submitted for analysis according to provincial sampling and analysis protocol.
-EC-4.02 Well location will be marked with flagging tape prior to construction.
+ID Mitigation EC-4.01 Potable water samples will be collected every two weeks and submitted for analysis according to EC-4.02 Well location will be marked with flagging tape prior to construction.
 EC-4.03 Where there is potential for mixing of surface and groundwater, precautions will be taken to prevent the interconnection of these waters.